 Have you heard the phrase, “Make money while you sleep”?
 It’s a common phrase that describes the power of passive income.
 Make a product one time but reap the rewards for years to come.

 Passive income can benefit absolutely everyone, no matter what type of business you have or what type of coach you are.
+There are hundreds of ways you can create a passive income — some people find out where to get a GoldShell KD5 and mine cryptocurrency, others invest in real estate, and a few create an online course they can sell.
 The key is to make your product creation as simple and as inexpensive as possible.
 This doesn’t mean that your product will be cheap; it means that you should focus on your area of expertise and solve a common problem among your audience.

 First, let’s review why coaches need to create a stream of passive income:

 - Supplement your income when a client cancels their contract.
 No one wants to think about losing a client (or two!) but it happens.
 Instead of panicking at the idea of finding a new client to fill that space, you can approach the task calmly, knowing you have passive income to fill that gap temporarily.

 - Expand your name recognition and attract new buyers from your target audience.
 The world is a big place, and you always have the opportunity to reach new people in your target audience.
 Pricing products on the low end for passive income, can entice newcomers to learn more about you and your coaching practices.

 - Attract speaking or media engagements.
 Event organizers and reporters are constantly searching online for speakers or interview subjects.
 If you have products as part of your business and have a consistent passive income marketing plan, the media will likely find you faster in their online searches.
 Adding these events to your media profile can elevate your authority level, too.